erik-riklund/forma/packages/compiler/README.md

 Hello {{: name }}
 ```

 Additionally, you can define fallback values for variables using the `->` operator.
-This ensures that your components remain robust and functional even when certain data points are missing or undefined.
+This ensures that your components remain robust and functional even when certain data points are missing.
 The fallback value acts as a default, providing a seamless user experience by preventing errors or blank outputs in your rendered components.

 ```html
 <!--